Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Convergence and Asymptotic Normality

 \subsection{Proof of Theorem~\ref{thm:anperf}}

 The proof of Theorem~\ref{thm:anperf} is based on the stochastic approximation result of Polyak and Juditsky \cite[Theorem 2]{polyak92}, which we review in Appendix~\ref{sec:rev_assymptot_norm}.
-For the remainder of the section, we impose the assumptions of Theorem~\ref{thm:anperf}.
+For the remainder of this section, we impose the assumptions of Theorem~\ref{thm:anperf}.